 - (i) the student's registration card, or - (ii) an official identity document and a letter from the relevant Faculty Office proving that the student is fully registered.
-It is a socious offense to impersonate a student by using a student card

 It is a serious offence to impersonate a student by using a student card or identity document belonging to another individual.
 Parties involved in this practice will face disciplinary/legal action.

 - (i) Time of arrival and minimum period before leaving examination venue - (i) A student must be seated in the correct examination room in the place allocated by the Chief Invigilator fifteen minutes prior to the commencement of the examination.
 Any student arriving late will be allowed entry into the examination room only up to one hour after the commencement of the examination.
 Such a student will not be allowed extra time. - (ii) No student may leave an examination room within the first hour of an examination or thereafter without the permission of the Chief Invigilator.
 No student may temporarily leave an examination room unless accompanied by an officer of the Institution. - (j) A student who requires a certificate of attendance must obtain a blank form prior to the commencement of the examination from an invigilator and fill in all details thereon, except the time of leaving the examination room.
 The form must then be completed by the invigilator before the student leaves the examination room.
-Attendance certificates will not be issued at any other time.
+Attendance certificates will not be issued at any other time